imallinson/feedback-forms/README.md

 ## Steps
 1. Clone this repo
+2. Modify the location for the ssl certificates in the nginx.conf file or use the no ssl branch
-2. Run the install.sh script
+3. Run the install.sh script

 # 6. Continuous Integration
 ## Docker